India–Sri Lanka HVDC Interconnection

 The India – Sri Lanka HVDC Grid Interconnection is a proposed project to link the national grids of India and Sri Lanka.
-The project involves the construction of a high-voltage direct current (HVDC) connection between Madurai in southern India, and Anuradhapura in central Sri Lanka, through the Palk Strait.
-The link would measure 285 km in length, including 50 km of submarine cables, and would take more than three years to construct.
+The project involves the construction of a high-voltage direct current (HVDC) connection between Madurai in southern India, and Mannar in Northern Sri Lanka, through the Palk Strait.
+The link would measure on approximate 250 km in length, including 120 km of submarine cables, and would take more than three years to construct.
+Earlier it was planned till Anuradhapura in Sri Lanka but short terminated at Mannar (earlier as subsea cable landing station) due to escalating project costs.
 It would be implemented by the Power Grid Corporation of India Limited and Ceylon Electricity Board.

 India's grid is connected to Bangladesh, Bhutan, and Nepal.
 This project will link Sri Lanka with the rest of the South Asian grid.

 Having been contemplated since 1970, the project has four implementation alternatives in consideration: